 In 2013 she released her debut EP titled, Giggles and Curls.
 This was followed by her 2020 full CD of the same name with new songs added.
 It has since become a staple in preschool classrooms and the homes of families with young children all over.
 The most popular track, I Am A Robot, has amassed over a quarter of a million views on YouTube and remains the number one requested song by her growing number of young fans.

-In 2021, Kymberly and a number of black artists and musicians in the children and family music genre released the album, All One Tribe; an album that celebrates the rich diversity of black culture and promotes positive self imaging for children.
-It was nominated for 2022 GRAMMY for Best Children's Album.
-The album has been mentioned by The New York Times and appeared in Bill Board magazine.
+In April 2022, Kymberly was nominated for GRAMMY Award for Best Children's Album with 1Tribe Collective.
+The collective's compilation album, All One Tribe, contains 25 songs that celebrate the rich diversity of black culture and promotes positive self imaging for children.
+The album received a mentioned by The New York Times and appeared in Bill Board magazine.

-Kymberly is a voting member of The Recording Academy and is also a member of the Children's Music Network.
-She works with Pickleberry Pie Hospital Concerts for Kids; a non-profit organization that brings the healing joy of music to children in hospitals and special needs facilities, Create Now, an organization that provides creative arts opportunities to underserved children and youth, and Family Music Forward; an organization that amplifies black music artists while amplifying black and brown children and communities.
+Kymberly is a voting member of The Recording Academy and an active member of the Children's Music Network.
+She also works with Pickleberry Pie Hospital Concerts for Kids; a non-profit organization that brings the healing joy of music to children in hospitals and special needs facilities, Create Now; an organization that provides creative arts opportunities to underserved children and youth, and Family Music Forward; an organization that amplifies black music artists while amplifying black and brown children and communities.

-Kymberly is committed to her work as she considers it her responsibility to create quality music for children that is both enriching and fulfilling.
+Kymberly's family fan base continues to grow as she stays dedicated to sharing her eclectic skills through live and virtual performances, creating video content, and teaching music classes.
+She is committed to her work as she considers it her responsibility to create quality music and videos for children that are both enriching and fulfilling.